Faculty: Health, Education, Medicine and Social Care

 In the past couple of months I’ve been debating between primary and secondary school teaching.
 I initially started out on the course wanting to be a primary school teacher but after doing some volunteer work at a local secondary school, my mind has wavered.

-It made me realise just how much I missed computing in general and a flood of memories of my 2 year course at college came back to me.
+It made me realise just how much I missed computing in general and a flood of memories of my two-year course at college came back to me.
 I’ve been doing bits and pieces of computing work that I enjoyed in college in my free time but nothing to this extent.
 Being around teachers who also enjoyed the subject made me want to teach it more.
 But being on an Education Studies course means that I wouldn’t be able to go into Computing teaching, not unless I changed my course.
 Though one of the teachers at the aforementioned secondary school said it was much easier to go from Primary school teaching into secondary school.
 But how much of this is true, I do not know.

 So, I hope this post sheds some light on the area should anyone else be dancing around the subject themselves.